Ammonium Nitrate Security Program

 The regulation would require businesses to keep records of all ammonium nitrate transactions for two years, and CISA may inspect and audit facility records to ensure compliance.

-Read more about the statues and regulations that govern the security of ammonium nitrate.
+Read more about the statutes and regulations that govern the security of ammonium nitrate.

 Priority Precursor Chemicals Study (November 2017)